 When it comes to heart healthy foods, fatty fish should be at the top of your list.
 The American Heart Association suggests eating two servings of fatty fish per week to get the recommended amount of Omega-3 fatty acids.2 Why?
-Supportive but not conclusive research shows that consumption of EPA and DHA Omega-3 fatty acids may reduce the risk of coronary heart disease and can help support heart health.3† Fatty fish include albacore tuna, herring, lake trout, mackerel, salmon, and sardines.
+Supportive but not conclusive research shows that consumption of EPA and DHA Omega-3 fatty acids may reduce the risk of coronary heart disease and can help support heart health.3, † Fatty fish include albacore tuna, herring, lake trout, mackerel, salmon, and sardines.
 Because different types of fish contain variable amounts of Omega-3 fatty acids, be sure to eat a variety of fish.
 Not a fan of eating fish?
-Consider taking a supplement such as fish oil or krill oil.
+Consider taking a supplement such as a fish oil supplement or krill oil supplement.

 Part of a heart healthy diet should include eating a variety of whole grains such as barley, brown rice, buckwheat, bulgur, farro, millet, oats, quinoa, rye, spelt, and whole wheat.
 As a good source of soluble fiber, whole grains keep fats from building up in the body (potentially causing artery-clogging plaque) and slightly decrease cholesterol production in the liver.4 Whole grains are linked to a lower risk of heart disease, diabetes, certain cancers and other health problems.5 The recently updated Dietary Guidelines for Americans recommends that at least half of all the grains you eat should be whole grains.6